Drug policy: Peru

 According to article 8 of the Constitution of Peru, the state is responsible for battling and punishing drug trafficking.
 Likewise, it regulates the use of intoxicants.
 Consumption of drugs is not penalized and possession is allowed for small quantities only.
 Production and distribution of drugs are illegal.

 In 1993, Peru, along with Ecuador, signed the Andean Trade Preference Agreement with the United States, later replaced with the Andean Trade Promotion and Drug Eradication Act.
 Bolivia and Colombia had already signed the ATPA in 1991, and began enjoying its benefits in 1992.
 By agreeing to the terms of this Agreement, these countries worked in concert with the United States to fight drug trafficking and production at the source.
 The Act aimed to substitute the production of the coca plant with other agricultural products.
 In return for their efforts towards eradication of the coca plant, the countries were granted U.S. tariff exemptions on certain products, such as certain types of fruit.
 Peru ceased complying with the ATPA in 2012, and lost all tariff exemptions previously granted by the United States through the ATPA.
 By the end of 2012, Peru overtook Colombia as the world's largest cultivator of the coca plant.

+Poland

 Portugal

 In July 2001, a law maintained the status of illegality for using or possessing any drug for personal use without authorization.
 The offense was however changed from a criminal one, with prison a possible punishment, to an administrative one if the possessing was no more than up to ten days' supply of that substance.
 This was in line with the de facto Portuguese drug policy before the reform.
 Drug addicts were then aggressively targeted with therapy or community service rather than fines or waivers.
 Even if there are no criminal penalties, these changes did not legalize drug use in Portugal.
 Possession has remained prohibited by Portuguese law, and criminal penalties are still applied to drug growers, dealers and traffickers.